SU_B_02

 [r] Hm hm.

-[r] Hm hm, his name is [name].
+[r] Hm hm, he is called [name].

 [r] Hm hm.

-[r] Hmm hm, yes.
+[r] Hmm Hm, yes.

-[i] There were also […]
+[i] there was also on departure […]

-[r] Hmm hm
+[r] Hmm Hm

-[i] […] something they hadn’t taken with them?
+[i] […] something you hadn’t taken with you?

 [r] Hm hm.